 Assessment and notification

-Please note: It will be assumed that consent has been received for any photos supplied.
+The report and/or supplied photos may be used for promotional purposes by Meerilinga.
+It will be assumed that consent has been received for any photos supplied.